 Normal changes that occur postpartum:

-- The uterus will go through a process called “involution” over the first 6 weeks, after which time the uterus will be back to its normal pre-pregnancy size.
-The following are the most significant details about uterine changes postpartum:
+- The uterus will go through a process called “involution” over the first 6 weeks.
+When you are 6 weeks postpartum, your uterus will be back to its pre-pregnancy size.

-- The term used to describe the vaginal discharge you will observe postpartum is “Lochia”.
-This discharge is very different than normal vaginal discharge.
-It consists of a mixture of blood, mucus and tissue sloughing from the uterine lining known as “decidua”.
+- The term used to describe the vaginal discharge you will have postpartum is lochia.
+Lochia consists of blood, mucus, and tissue (decidua) sloughing off from the uterine lining.

 - It is assumed that the lochia being referred to is from a normal uncomplicated delivery where there has been no retained placental tissue.
 After the placenta separates and delivers during the 3rd stage of labor, the placenta is carefully inspected to be sure it is completely accounted for and no tissue has broken off remaining in the uterus.
 Even with the normal intact delivery of the placenta, the lining of the uterus still has a decidual lining that will have to pass with the postpartum discharge as the uterus involutes during the postpartum period.

 3. Vagina and Perineum